at-silva/kong-static-files-plugin/README.md

    Replace `/path/to/your/file.txt` with the desired path and adjust the `contentType` and `content` fields accordingly.

-4. The Kong Static Files Plugin is now configured and ready to use.
+4. The Static Files Plugin is now configured and ready to use.

 ## Usage

-The Kong Static Files Plugin serves static textual metadata files at the specified paths.
+The Static Files Plugin serves static textual metadata files at the specified paths.
 Here's how to use it:

 1. Make a request to your Kong service with a path that matches one of the configured paths.